PedroBern/concrete-compressive-strength-prediction/README.md

 This repo contains all the source code of my Capstone Project in the [HarvardX Data Science Program](https://www.edx.org/professional-certificate/harvardx-data-science) and my paper for [CILAMCE](https://www.cilamce.com.br/).

 Below is the tree representation of the most important files in this project.
+The `paper.pdf` is shorter and easier to follow than the `capstone.pdf`, but the capstone contains more information.
+If you just want the code, head to `capstone.R` or `capstone.Rmd`, but know in advance that it can take between 1 and 2 hours to run.

 ```bash
 root